nova-collective/andromeda/src/app/api/auth/register/README.md

 ## Auth Register API

 Handler for `POST /api/auth/register`, implemented in `route.ts`.
-Creates a new user account, performs basic validation, and issues an authentication cookie on success.
+Creates a new user account, performs basic validation, and returns a bearer token on success.

 ### Request Body